-At Historic Bath, you can visit three historic homes, the Exhibit Center, a 1-mile walking tour, and a 15-minute orientation film in the visitor’s center.
-The oldest church building in NC, St. Thomas Episcopal Church, is also open to the public.
-Our group participated in a guided tour of two historic homes.
+In Historic Bath, view a 15 minute orientation film in the visitor’s center.
+Check out the Exhibit Center with two rotating exhibits and gift shop.
+Tour three historic homes, and take a 1-mile walking tour.
+Baths are optional.
+I’m just kidding, it just seemed like it should go on the list.
+The oldest church building in NC, St. Thomas Episcopal Church, is also open to the public to tour, and still meets for Sunday services.
+While in Bath, our co-op group participated in a guided tour of two historic homes.
 At the Palmer-Marsh House, we heard stories of the residents and saw how they lived long ago.

-Our group enjoyed colonial games on the lawn.
-The littles as well as the teens had fun playing hoops!
+Our group enjoyed colonial games on the lawn, and a favorite by all was the game of hoops.
+The littles as well as the teens all played.
 It is interesting that the kids today are really not much different than the kids of yesterday when it comes to having fun.
-We also made ropes, and it sure took a lot of cranking!
+We also worked together to make ropes.
+It sure took a lot of cranking!
 The church and the surrounding grounds are steeped in rich history, and although not part of the tour, it’s definitely worth a visit.

-As I stated earlier, I learn something new with each visit.
-This time I learned why the porch ceilings are painted “haint blue”, why there are no tombstones older than the 1820’s at the church graveyard, and that cage in the above picture is to keep a carrier pigeon.
+As I said earlier, I learn something new with each visit.
+This time I learned why the porch ceilings are painted “haint blue”, why there are no tombstones older than the 1820’s at the church graveyard, and that cage in the above picture is for a carrier pigeon.

 Plan your visit